📌 Update — April 20, 2026

 The DOJ's final rule represents the most significant update to digital accessibility requirements for government entities in years.
 Key enforcement elements include:

-With deadlines approaching, successful compliance requires strategic planning that starts now and runs past go-live.
+With Title II deadlines ahead in April 2027 and April 2028, successful compliance requires strategic planning that starts now and runs past go-live.

 Make it a program, not a last-minute rush.